K-C-DaCosta/adhoc_audio/README.md

 ## What is this?
 Its an audio codec I cobbled together for compressing audio.
-I am not a compression gigachad so the codec isn't that great.
+I am by no means a compression expert so don't expect much from this.

 ## Why?
-During the development of a WASM application I was writing the need suddenly arose to compress microphone data coming from the WEBAUDIO api.
-To keep building the project simple I needed the  encoder to be written in *pure rust*.
+The need arose to compress microphone data coming from the WEBAUDIO api during the development of a WASM application I was writing.
+To simplify the process of compiling the project, I needed the  encoder to be written in *pure rust*.
 AFAIK, there are a few pure rust audio **decoders** for things like VORBIS(lewton) ,MP3(puremp3) etc but most of those crates do not support **encoding**.

 ## Performance
-Probably not very good, I haven't really tested this.
+Probably not very fast but I haven't really tested this.
+Should be real-time though.
+And I will definitely make optimizations if I can't meet my speed requirements.

 ## Compression
-Compression savings seems to be anywhere from 30%-70% but i haven't dont extensive testing to say concretely.
+Compression savings seems to be anywhere from 20%-70% but i haven't dont extensive testing to say concretely.
 The codec is not lossy, however, it does quantize the audio on higher "compression-levels" to make significant space savings.
 Quantization doesn't effect audio quality too badly, I was pretty suprised at that discovery.